JavierPalomares90/Distributed_Agreement/README.md

 # Distributed Agreement
 ## Javier Palomares and Matt Molter

 This is an implementation of the Weighted Distributed Agreement using Byzantine Paxos.
 For complete details on the algorithm, please see Distributed_Agreement.pdf and Distributed_Agreement_Presentation.pdf.
 Both are attached to this repo.
+Additionally, visit www.javierpalomares.net/my-blog/2020/4/5/the-byzantine-distributed-agreement-problem for a quick run down of the Paxos and Byzantine Paxos algorithms

 What follows are the instructions for running the server and client.
 The project is built and executed with maven.